 - In a small bowl, mix together the topping ingredients and store in the fridge until the morning.
 Cook the oatmeal on low for 7 to 9 hours.

 - In the morning:

-- Top each serving with a few tablespoons of the baklava filling, making it as sweet as you like it.
+- Stir your oatmeal well.
+It may seem watery on top, but if stirred, it should become a more uniform consistency.
+Top each serving with a few teaspoons of the baklava topping, making it as sweet as you like it.